-On March 27, 2019, the Board of Directors, agreed to recommend to the shareholders the payment of a definitive dividend representing 100% of the 2018 net income.
-The dividend payment was presented for consideration at the Annual General Shareholders' Meeting held on April 25, 2019.
-The amount of the definitive dividend approved by shareholders at the Annual General Shareholders' Meeting held on April 25, 2019 was US\$1.67111 per share; the amount of US\$1.25837 per share had to be deducted from the definitive dividend as it had been already paid in a form of interim dividends during 2018.
-The balance, in the amount of US\$0.41274 per share, was paid and distributed to Company's shareholders on May 9, 2019.
+On March 25, 2020, the Board of Directors, agreed to recommend to the shareholders the payment of a definitive dividend representing 100% of the 2019 net income.
+The dividend payment was presented for consideration at the Annual General Shareholders' Meeting held on April 23, 2020.
+The amount of the definitive dividend approved by shareholders at the Annual General Shareholders' Meeting held on April 23, 2020 was US\$1.05668 per share; the amount of US\$0.80254 per share had to be deducted from the definitive dividend as it had been already paid in a form of interim dividends during 2019.
+The balance, in the amount of US\$0.25414 per share, was paid and distributed to Company's shareholders on May 7, 2020.

-Our 2019 dividend policy, as disclosed at our 2019 Annual General Shareholders' Meeting held on April 25, 2019, was to pay a percentage of our net income that is determined as per following financial parameters:
+Our 2020 dividend policy, as disclosed at our 2020 Annual General Shareholders' Meeting held on April 23, 2020 and as modified after approval of the Special Dividend, was as follows: